 - Filing counter delivery (we stand in line for you) (court fees separate)

 - Help finding & guiding a process server (process server fees separate)

 Children OR property/debt $595

 Divorce Response $495

 When you have been served with papers & you do not agree with what the other is asking for, you must file a Response or the other party will automatically get what they asked for in the petition.

 Court fees separate.
-Ask about fee deferral/waiver, included for qualified, if applicable.
-Click here for Arizona Superior Court family court filing fees.
+Ask bout fee deferral/waiver, included for qualified, if applicable.
 Process server fees separate.
 Prices subject to change.
 Terms & conditions may apply.
 Ask for details.

 Frequently Answered Questions (FAQ) about Divorce

 What is a dissolution of marriage?